 You’ve probably experienced how hard it can be to control your emotions in times of stress.

-When your ancient brain takes charge, your prefrontal brain powers down and may even go offline for a while.
+When your ancient brain takes charge, your modern prefrontal cortex powers down and may even go offline for a while.

 This may seem like an evolutionary glitch in your programming.
 Yet your system is designed for survival first.